mwhitney57/PiPAA/README.md

 Many applications, especially games, have the option to run in fullscreen mode.
 There are two main types of fullscreen modes.
 Without getting too technical, **Exclusive Fullscreen** is when the application takes up the entire screen and gets more control over what is displayed.
 Other windows, even always-on-top ones like PiPAA's, get suppressed behind it, so they do not show up on top of it. **Windowed Fullscreen** or **Borderless Fullscreen** is when the window is simply maximized to take up the entire screen, but it does not have the additional permissions and complexity of Exclusive Fullscreen.

 If your application is running in **Exclusive Fullscreen** mode, PiPAA windows will not be able to show on top of it.
 This is a limitation of the app in its current state, but it could be possible to add this functionality in the future.
 PiPAA windows should still show up on top of other types of fullscreen windows.
-It is also worth noting that, if a window shares the same always-on-top property as a PiPAA window, they will have equal priority to show on top, and the last focused window will be on top.
+If a window shares the same always-on-top property as a PiPAA window, they will have equal priority, and the last focused window will be on top.
 </details>
 <details><summary><h3>How do I update PiPAA?</h3></summary>